For a more general introduction to urolithiasis, see Urolithiasis in Small Animals.

 The distal aspect of the sigmoid flexure of cattle and the sigmoid flexure and urethral process of sheep and goats are the most common sites for uroliths to lodge.
 Irritation at the site of lodging causes inflammation and swelling that contributes to urethral occlusion.
 Castration of young males also predisposes to urolith-induced urethral obstruction by removing hormonal influences necessary for mature development of the penis and urethra.

 Clinical signs may be associated with partial or complete urethral occlusion.
-Animals with partial obstruction dribble blood-tinged urine after prolonged, painful (stranguria) attempts at urination; before complete occlusion occurs, urine may dry on the preputial hairs and leave detectable mineral deposits.
+Animals with partial obstruction dribble, blood-tinged urine after prolonged, painful (stranguria) attempts at urination; before complete occlusion occurs, urine may dry on the preputial hairs and leave detectable mineral deposits.
 Animals with complete urethral obstruction exhibit tenesmus, tail twitching, weight shifting, and signs consistent with colic.
-Inappetence, bloat, depression, and rectal prolapse may also be seen.
+Inappetence, bloat, depression, and rectal prolapse also may be seen.
 Affected steers may elevate the tail and show urethral pulsations just ventral to the rectum.
 Goats may vocalize.

 Treatment and Control

 Treatment of obstructive urolithiasis generally involves establishing a patent urethra and correcting fluid and electrolyte imbalances.
-In many instances, surgical management of the obstruction is all that is necessary; however, severely uremic and depressed animals require rehydration and correction of acid-base and electrolyte abnormalities.
+In many instances, surgical management of the obstruction is all that is necessary; however, severely uremic and depressed animals require rehydration and correction of acid-base and electrolyte abnormalities, especially hyperkalemia or hyperammonemia.
 If a rupture of the urinary tract has occurred, hyponatremia, hypochloremia, hyperphosphatemia, and metabolic alkalosis with variable potassium concentrations are found.
 Treatment with IV normal saline is indicated.
 The volume of fluid administered should be calculated to correct clinical dehydration.
 Once the animal is rehydrated and any rupture repaired, fluid therapy may be continued to encourage diuresis.

 Animals with an intact urethra and bladder that have early clinical signs of obstructive urethral disease may benefit from conservative therapy using antispasmodics and tranquilizers.
 This is believed to relax the retractor penis muscles with straightening of the sigmoid flexure.
-However, conservative therapy is only rarely beneficial in small ruminants, and is warranted only in cases of acute or partial obstruction without evidence of urethral or bladder damage; it should not be used in complicated or advanced cases.
+However, conservative therapy is only rarely beneficial in small ruminants and is warranted only in cases of acute or partial obstruction without evidence of urethral or bladder damage; it should not be used in complicated or advanced cases.
 Uroliths trapped within the urethral process of sheep and goats may be removed by gentle manipulation or by amputation of the urethral process.
 Proper restraint, tranquilization, and a regional anesthetic are necessary.
 The techniques vary, but the typical procedure requires exteriorization of the penis.
-Although amputation may be effective, relief is typically temporary (<2 days) in most animals because obstruction recurs due to the presence of multiple uroliths.
+Although amputation may be effective, relief is typically temporary (<2 days) in most animals, because obstruction recurs due to the presence of multiple uroliths.

 Cystotomy followed by dietary management is believed to be a more effective longterm solution to urolithiasis in sheep and goats than is perineal urethrostomy.
-Cystotomy allows removal of multiple urocystoliths, permits bidirectional urethral flushing, and poses less risk for urethral stricture.
+Cystotomy allows removal of multiple urocystoliths, permits bidirectional urethral flushing, and poses less risk of urethral stricture.
 Tube cystotomy is generally considered the treatment of choice, allowing time for the calculi to be expelled spontaneously.
 An intact urethral process, absence of abdominal fluid, and serum potassium concentration <5.2 mEq/L have all been associated with improved survival after tube cystotomy in small ruminants.

 In operations with a significant problem of urolith formation, evaluation of the ration is the most important measure that can be taken to reduce the incidence.
 Commercial anionic dietary supplements are available for small ruminants.